 Proper pet care is just as important in the winter as any other time of year, if not more.
 It’s imperative to treat any injuries your pet experiences as soon as possible.
-Brimley-Lawrence Animal Clinic is open 7 days a week to serve your pet’s needs.
+Bellamy-Lawrence Animal Hospital is open 7 days a week to serve your pet’s needs.

-If you need to find an Ajax veterinary clinic or if you’re looking for a new veterinary clinic in Toronto, we are conveniently located and taking new pet patients.
-Give us a call at 416-266-9380 to book or visit our blog for answers to common pet concerns.
+If you need to find an Ajax veterinary clinic or if you’re looking for a new veterinary clinic in Toronto, our clinic is conveniently located and is taking new pet patients.
+Give us a call at 416-289-2524 to book or visit our blog for answers to common pet concerns.